What works in increasing access to justice?

 - Live Survey: Ask real users, who are currently dealing with a justice problem, questions

 - Lab Scenario Survey: Give participants scenarios & measure behavior

 - Behavior Measuring/Costing: Measure sample users’ behavior, and then generalize to make cost assessments

 - Benchmark Analysis: Assess the service using expert principles or a heuristics list.
 Or have experts, like a judge or court staff, evaluate the quality of a service or its output.

-- Administrative Data: Tracking how people in real scenarios behaved, and what outcomes they experienced in case record or other agencies
+- Administrative Data: Tracking how people in real scenarios behaved, and what outcomes they experienced in case records or other agencies’ datasets

 - Case File Evaluation: Looking in detail about what happened in a person’s court case, including their claims, decisions, process, and outcomes.